 Running ads online has changed the world of business in so many ways.
-By making high profile advertising available to everyone, it’s produced a (relatively) level playing field, where any business large or small can get traffic fast.
+Making high-profile advertising available to everyone has produced a (relatively) level playing field where any business, large or small, can get traffic fast.

 But if you run online ads, you’ve probably also heard of ad fraud or click fraud.

-And, if you’ve seen any news or data on the subject of click fraud, you’ll know that it cost the digital marketing industry upwards of $42 billion in 2021 alone.
-And that figure too is an increase on the year before…
+And, if you’ve seen any news or data on the subject of click fraud, you’ll know that it cost the digital marketing industry $188 billion in 2023 alone.
+This number is expected to keep growing by about 14% annually until 2028.

 In short, a lot of money goes missing from the marketing ecosystem thanks to ad fraud and click fraud.

 But what is ad fraud, and what is click fraud?
 Before we go on, let’s define what these two forms of marketing fraud mean and what’s the difference between them.